voxsim/knowledge/computer-science/data-structures/linked-list.md

 - *Doubly linked list* has nodes that reference the previous node.
 - *Circularly linked list* is simple linked list whose *tail*, the last node, references the *head*, the first node.

+Advantages over arrays
+1) Dynamic size
+2) Ease of insertion/deletion

+Drawbacks:
+1) Random access is not allowed.
+We have to access elements sequentially starting from the first node.
+So we cannot do binary search with linked lists.
+2) Extra memory space for a pointer is required with each element of the list.

 Questions:
 1. Write code to remove duplicates from an unsorted linked list
 2. How you would solve (1) if a temporary buffer is not allowed?